 The assignment consists of a two Canvas tests, to be completed before a specified deadline within the teaching block.
-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback: As set out by Faculty of Science and Engineering guidelines.
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: As set out by Faculty of Science and Engineering guidelines.